 For several decades, the conventional chest radiograph consisted of screen-film combinations of traditional radiographic film placed inside a light-proof cassette with an internal chemical lining, which emitted light on exposure to radiation.
 Contemporary computerized radiography has replaced the conventional film with a latent image, stored in the cassette's chemical lining, which is read by a laser beam that transfers the latent analog image to a digital version.
 This is then processed by computer algorithms that produce a digital image, which can be manipulated digitally and disseminated through picture archive and computer storage systems.
 Newer systems are capable of acquiring the image through the use of a complex array of electrodes embedded in selenium, resulting in a more direct digital image [1].
-At the current time, the utility of these direct digital imaging units is limited by their use in designated radiography rooms; however, portable units will probably be available soon.
+At the current time, the utility of these direct digital imaging units is limited by their use in designated radiography rooms, however, portable units will probably be available soon.

 These new systems are now widely used in both adult and pediatric imaging departments [2].
 They have many advantages and some disadvantages for pediatric applications [3].
 The most significant advantage is the ability to acquire, process and store images in a digital fashion.

-The wider latitude of digital systems permits the manipulation of films previously considered to be nondiagnostic owing to hardware or technologist error, into useful diagnostic images.
-This has resulted in a plummeting rate of repeat examinations and a wide-scale drop in radiation exposure [3,4].
+The rate of film loss has plummeted, as the wider latitude of digital systems can permit the successful creation of a diagnostic image despite technologist or hardware error, and the resultant drop in the rate of repeat examinations results in a wide-scale decrease in radiation exposures [3,4].
 Most systems have algorithms that can detect the relative amount of incident radiation, thereby permitting more accurate measurements of the radiation dose to the child [5].
 Furthermore, it is suspected that the dissemination and availability of the image to all clinical services involved in the care of the child has probably resulted in improved patient care [6].
-In addition, there are some financial, as well as environmental, cost savings in that darkroom chemicals are no longer needed.
+In addition, there are some financial as well as environmental cost savings in that darkroom chemicals are no longer needed.
 However, these systems are more expensive to acquire, and significantly more expensive to maintain [4,7].
 Teams of well-trained and technologically savvy personnel are now required to ensure the smooth functioning of most picture archives and computer storage systems.
 Fairly large computer storage and backup servers are also required.
 These factors must be weighed against increased overall physician efficiency and improved patient care.